Finding Duplicates at Scale

 That is the pattern: most performance problems in features like this have two components.
 The algorithm, and the delivery mechanism.
 Fix the algorithm first, because a bad algorithm cannot be batched into acceptability.
 But do not stop there.
 The path from computed result to rendered pixel has its own costs, and they compound.

 The duplicate detector shipped.
 On a warm filesystem cache, it processes a typical developer machine in under a minute.
 The SHA-256 phase, which felt like the whole problem at the start, turned out to be the smallest part of it.
-The actual bottleneck was a SwiftUI array diff.
-It always is.
+The actual bottleneck was SwiftUI’s update cycle.
+For list-heavy features with high-frequency updates, it usually is.

 References